Does History Only Repeat Itself? Remembering the Rohingya in Light of Palestine | Blog

 In the name of God, the Most Gracious, the Most Merciful.

-A mere seven years ago, the world bore witness to the unfolding tragedy of the Rohingya genocide, an atrocity still smoldering in the shadows.
+In August 2017, the world bore witness to the unfolding tragedy of the Rohingya genocide, an atrocity that continues to smolder in the shadows of global indifference.
 Men, women, and children—targeted solely for their ethnic identity as the Muslim minority in Myanmar (also known as Burma)—faced systematic murder.
-This horror did not spring from nothing; it was the culmination of years of calculated policies and insidious practices that dehumanized the Rohingya, weaving a vile tapestry of falsehoods to justify their eradication.
+This horror did not emerge in a vacuum; it was the culmination of decades of calculated policies and insidious practices that systematically dehumanized the Rohingya, creating a pernicious narrative of falsehoods to justify their eradication.

-Before 2017, many Rohingya found themselves confined to internal camps along the Sittwe Coast of Myanmar, a grim attempt to segregate and isolate them from the broader tapestry of Burmese society.
-Through this cruel process, they were stripped of access to health care, mobility, education, and the very means to earn their daily bread.
+Before 2017, many Rohingya found themselves confined to internal camps along the Sittwe Coast of Myanmar, an attempt to segregate and isolate them from broader Burmese society.
+Through this dehumanising process, they were stripped of access to health care, mobility, education, and the means to earn a livelihood.
 This orchestrated marginalization sought to deny them the basic dignities and opportunities that form the essence of a just and humane existence.

 Who are the Rohingya?

-From as early as the 1960s, the Rohingya, an ethnic Muslim minority, were vilified through relentless media propaganda and draconian laws that limited the number of children they could have.
-This echoes the torment of the Palestinians, who for decades have faced displacement, military occupation, and discriminatory policies in their own homeland.
-Both groups also continue to endure systematic efforts to erase their cultural identities and indigenous histories.
+The Rohingya are a Muslim ethnic minority who have lived in Myanmar for generations.
+From as early as the 1960s, they have been vilified through relentless media propaganda and draconian laws, including policies limiting the number of children they can bear.
+This plight echoes the torment of the Palestinians, who for decades have similarly endured displacement, military occupation, and attempts to erase their cultural and historical identity.

-Myanmar continues to block media access and limit international visits to Rakhine State.
-Yet, in a glimmer of hope, Gambia filed a case against Myanmar at the International Court of Justice in 2019.
-Similarly, South Africa brought a case against Israel at the ICJ in The Hague on December 29, 2023.
-These legal battles signify a collective cry for justice that must be heeded.
+Myanmar continues to block media access and restrict international observers from entering Rakhine State.
+Yet, in 2019, Gambia filed a case against Myanmar at the International Court of Justice (ICJ), a step mirrored by South Africa’s case against Israel at the ICJ in late 2023.
+These legal efforts reflect a growing international desire for accountability.

 Welcome back!